lupyuen/zig-pinephone-mach/README.md

 So it seems Mach only works with OpenGL / GLSL version 4.4 and above.
 Which isn't supported on PinePhone.

-Perhaps PinePhone Pro (with Vulkan) might support Mach.
+Perhaps PinePhone Pro (with Vulkan) will support Mach.

 # Pinebook Pro